richo/snowplow-wiki/setup-guide/3-etl/hadoop-hive-emr/Hive-ETL-setup.md

 ## Setup instructions

 Because the ETL process is wrapped in the [EMR ETL Runner](https://github.com/snowplow/snowplow/tree/master/3-etl/emr-etl-runner), all you need to do is set up the EMR ETL Runner.
-Instructions on how to do so can be found [here](deploying-the-emretlrunner)
+Instructions on how to do so can be found [here](deploying-the-emretlrunner).